aarmey/CV/Meyer_CV.md

 # Teaching Experience

+_Instructor_, Bioengineering Laboratory \hfill 2018 – Present
+UCLA, Department of Bioengineering

+- Lead lab-based course introduction to laboratory work in bioengineering and basics of experimental design and analysis

 _Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 – Present
 UCLA, Department of Bioengineering

-- Designed project-based course tailored to the background of students in the program
+- Designed and lead project-based course tailored to the background of students in the program

 _Guest Speaker_, Introduction to Bioengineering \hfill 2017 – Present
 UCLA, Department of Bioengineering